dortania/OpenCore-Install-Guide/AMD/AMD-config.md

 * **ExposeSensitiveData**: `6`
    * Shows more debug information, requires debug version of OpenCore
 * **RequireSignature**: NO
-   * We won't be dealing vaulting so we can ignore
+   * We won't be dealing vaulting so we can ignore, **won't boot with this enabled**
 * **RequireVault**: NO
-   * We won't be dealing vaulting so we can ignore as well
+   * We won't be dealing vaulting so we can ignore as well, **won't boot with this enabled**
 * **ScanPolicy**: `0`
-   * `0` allows you to see all drives available, please refer to [Security](/post-install/security.md) section for further details
+   * `0` allows you to see all drives available, please refer to [Security](/post-install/security.md) section for further details. **Will not boot USBs with this set to default**

-**Tools** Used for running OC debugging tools like clearing NVRAM
+**Tools** Used for running OC debugging tools like the shell, ProperTree's snapshot function will add these for you.
+For us, we won't be using any tools
 * **Name**
    * Name shown in OpenCore
 * **Enabled**